 Capital reserves serve as a buffer to absorb shocks during a financial crisis.
 Banks are required to hold a certain percentage of their capital as reserves.
 This capital is further divided into Tier 1 and Tier 2 capital.
 Let’s understand each of these –

 - Tier 1 Capital – Tier 1 capital is further divided into common equity tier 1 capital and additional tier 1 capital.
 Common equity tier 1 has optional dividends and no maturity.
 In contrast, additional tier 1 capital includes securities that are subordinated to most subordinated debt.
-This debt has no maturity and its dividends can be canceled anytime.
-The Tier 1 capital is intended to ensure that each bank remains a going concern.
-It is the highest quality capital of the bank and it can be used to write off losses.
+This debt has no maturity, and its dividends can be canceled anytime.
+The Tier 1 capital ensures that each bank remains a going concern.
+It is the highest quality capital of the bank, and it can be used to write off losses.

 - Tier 2 Capital – Tier 2 capital is additional capital that is less reliable than Tier 1 capital.
 It consists of unsecured subordinated debt with an original maturity of at least five years.
 In case of insolvency, Tier 2 capital protects the bank’s depositors.
 Thus it is categorized as a going concern reserve.

 The Basel III accord proposes the following implementation in the quantity and quality of this capital.
 Following are the proposals:

 - The minimum requirement for common equity Tier 1 is raised from a 2% level to 4.5%.